-Burglary rates increase by 11% on average during January.
+Did you know...?
+Burglary rates increase by 11% on average during January

 Going on Vacation?

-- When leaving for a holiday, notify neighbors and ask them to make visits to your property or park in your driveway
+- When leaving for a holiday, notify neighbours and ask them to make visits to your property or park in your driveway

 - Make your home look occupied, whether it is by turning on a radio or automatic lighting.

 - Make sure that you lock all outside doors and windows and set your burglar alarm if you have one.

 - Keep vacation announcements off social media to avoid people publicly knowing you are away for a long period of time